 Arguably director/screenwriter/actor/producer Spike Lee's greatest cinematic achievement, "Do the Right Thing" is one restaurant movie that burns with furious food-for-thought when it comes to race relations in America.
 Spike's character Mookie may be the only African-American in an all Italian-American pizzeria.
 But it is located in a predominately African-American neighborhood.
 So that ethnically insensitive "N-Word" that some of Mookie's co-workers spit out a little too freely is not going to create a healthy work environment, to say the least.

 Director Jim Jarmusch expands his previous short film of the same title into a feature length series of vignettes about restaurant patrons socializing over some caffeine and nicotine.
 One moment Steve Buscemi is the waiter for Spike Lee's siblings, Joie Lee and Cinqué Lee.
-Then before you know it, two founding members of the hip-hop conglomerate Wu-Tang Clan, GZA, are receiving herbal tea from Bill Murray.
+Then before you know it, two founding members of the hip-hop conglomerate Wu-Tang Clan, RZA and GZA, are receiving herbal tea from Bill Murray.
 With these character's preferences for ordering liquid meals, the tip jar must unfortunately be leaving a whole lot of room for improvement.

 This all-star coming-of-age restaurant movie stars Mickey Rourke, Kevin Bacon, and Steve Guttenberg who spend their late nights out at a Baltimore Maryland diner.
 Imagine having to wait on a table of guys that stay like five times longer than it takes to eat an average meal?
 That means five times less the amount of customers to receive tips from.
 As soon as they come in their server is probably already trying to trade tables with the new guy on staff.